d12frosted/elpa-mirror/gnu/embark-readme.txt

-  • `embark-minimal-indicator': shows a messages in the echo area or minibuffer prompt showing the current target and the types of all targets starting with the current one; this one is on by default.
+  • `embark-minimal-indicator': shows a messages in the echo area or minibuffer prompt showing the current target and the types of all targets starting with the current one.

-  • `embark-highlight-indicator': highlights the target at point; also on by default.
+  • `embark-highlight-indicator': highlights the target at point; on by default.

   • `embark-verbose-indicator': displays a table of actions and their key bindings in a buffer; this is not on by default, in favor of the